Skip to main content

 Nearly every option that follows can be set without editing files by hand.

 In Gunbot, each trading pair runs an assigned base strategy.
-You can then apply override parameters to this pair in your config.js to customize its behavior without altering the base strategy definition.
+You can apply override parameters to the pair in config.js to customize behavior without altering the base strategy definition.
 For example:

 // In config.js for a pair